A - Z of Useful Information for Parents

 Student of the Week Awards

-At each Assembly, children who have been exemplary class members are presented with a Student of the Week Award.
+At each Assembly, selected students are presented with a Student of the Week Award.
 There is usually one per class and these are chosen by class and specialist teachers.
-Many of the awards are related to the school values of Curiosity, Respect, Integrity and Resilience.
+These awards are related to the school values of Curiosity, Respect, Integrity and Resilience.

 Supervision of Children